 In addition to all that info, the site also offers SAT subject quizzes, tips and tricks for both tests, sample questions, and a thorough guide to just about every aspect of the tests you can think of.

 What better place to learn all you can about the entrance exams than their very own websites?
 ACT takers can learn about test tips, read descriptions of the subjects tested, view sample questions, and browse through a downloadable booklet that contains a practice test, scoring key, test info, and more.
-ACT also has links to other prep opportunities, some of which do cost, but the free resources are a great help too.
+ACT also has links to other prep opportunities, some of which do cost money, but their free resources are a great help, too.

-For the SAT students, the official site offers study guides, study plans, practice tests, information on what you’ll be tested on, and a breakdown of the SAT.
-Additionally, the SAT site provides a bunch of tips, tricks, strategies, and suggestions on how to study for, and take the entrance exam.
+For the SAT students, the official site and sponsor of the SAT, College Board, offers study guides, study plans, practice tests, information on what you’ll be tested on, and a breakdown of the exam.
+Additionally, the College Board website provides a bunch of tips, tricks, strategies, suggestions, and more on how to take the exam.

 Hopefully, one of the very cost-effective entries on this list has inspired you to take the bull by the horns and get ready for that entrance exam.
+Many of these resources also have paid options if you decide to spend a little bit of cash on your prep.
 Whether you’re taking the ACT or SAT — study hard, prep well, and good luck!